-The Magnum series uses only one relay.
-This relay is used to power the buss bars and isolate them from the controller.
-There are relays internally mounted in the controller but these are not serviceable.
+The XR Series uses a White Rogers Type of contactor to power the buss bars and isolate them from the controller.
+There are also relays internally mounted in the controller but these are not serviceable.

-The relay we use is a 24V 15A Hella relay.
-This relay is energized by the key switch and is used to power the buss bars.
+The buss bar contactor is energized by the key switch and is used to send power the buss bars from the battery.